Sagolbah/parsegen/README.md

 * `grammar_cpp.txt` - very simplified grammar for C and C++ variable declaration (no arrays, templates, function pointers, etc.).
 It prints current non-terminal and children information after parsing (`{}` blocks can be removed to disable printing).

 Generated code can be found in `examples` directory.

+#### Known issues:
+* First of all, it's difficult to generate efficient lexer.
+In this app, the generated lexer uses naive strategy, consuming input by 1 symbol and running check on all rules, which result in huge complexity.

+* This app does not attempt to fix the grammar to make it LL(1) (i.e. removing left recursion).